2019 Jeep Cherokee Limited Review

 Engine options

 But weird has apparently run its course at Jeep, which has redesigned the Cherokee for 2019 with a more conventional visage.
-It has also added a new 2.0L turbocharged engine, adding this car to the long list that have adopted forced induction as an alternative to big displacement.
+It has also added a new 2.0L turbocharged engine, adding this car to the long list that has adopted forced induction as an alternative to big displacement.

 In the Cherokee, the turbo becomes the third engine option, alongside 2.4L four-cylinder and 3.2L V6 engines carried over from last year.
 The new motor is a potent addition: its 270 hp is one shy of the V6, while its 295 lb-ft of torque eclipses the six’s 239.

-Driving impressions
+Driving Impressions

 Believe it or not, though, it took a look under the hood to determine which four-cylinder our tester had.
 Gentle throttle response means the turbo motor doesn’t feel like much in normal driving; you have to really foot it to find that power.
 That’s not a complaint: the easy-going gas pedal makes the Cherokee a treat to drive smoothly in the city, and all that torque makes the motor feel much larger.
 The new turbo is an option in all Cherokee trims save for the entry-level Sport.